leohhhn/petnica24-gno/phases/p3/README.md

-# Petnica - P3 - Upvotes & Downvotes
+# Web3 Kamp - P3 -Upvotes & Downvotes

 1. Run `gnodev` in this folder with `gnodev .`.
 2. Check out the code comments in all files for TODO steps.